Objections to commutalism

 ~ What is covered — and what is not

-Dormant wealth voluntarily excluded: the value of an unrented primary residence generates no flow — commutalism targets income flows, not capital stocks.
+Dormant wealth voluntarily excluded: the value of an unrented primary residence generates no monetary flow — commutalism targets actual income flows, not capital stocks.
 Imposing an "imputed rent" would be a heavy and politically sensitive constraint.

 Future path: optionally integrating the Haig-Simons method (imputed rent for homeowners) as a corrective variable — a checkbox in the EUDIW wallet, voluntary and incentive-based, not compulsory.